Every year we look forward to the glorious display the daylilies make in July. They are truly spectacular.

 If I cut a stem to bring into the house for a vase, I make sure there are plenty of other buds on it.
 As the buds fade and droop, I remove them.
 The cheerful, orange color is uplifting.

-They are compatible with numerous other plants.
-My particular favorites to plant with daylilies include Evening Primroses, Sedum, and chives.
+Daylilies are compatible with numerous other plants.
+My favorites to plant with daylilies include Evening Primrose, Sedum, and chives.

 Did you know that these flowers are perennial?
 They come back to bless us with their presence every year, in greater abundance each time they bloom.

-Did you know that in some cultures, daylilies are also food?
+In some cultures, daylilies are also food.
 Supposedly, the blossoms and buds can, allegedly, be sautéed, or dipped in batter and fried.
-I’ve never tried doing this, but I’ve read that it’s quite tasty. *Disclaimer – if you are going to try this, do your research first and do it at your own risk!
+I’ve never tried doing this, but I’ve read that it’s quite tasty.
+I have also read that the roots can be eaten. *Disclaimer – if you are going to try this, do your research first and do it at your own risk!

 Other Fun Facts